 “Allison tried to put it all into perspective for me, telling me that I'm still here, the person everyone knew and meningitis shouldn't define me.
 She said people weren’t judging me and I should trust those around me.
 What happened wasn't my fault and I shouldn't feel stupid.

 “I started being kinder to myself and began to weed out the dead flowers in my mind and plant new seeds.
-Alison has come over to Belfast to make time for me and every time she comes we can both see how much better I am.
+My Community Support Officer has come over to Belfast to make time for me and every time she comes we can both see how much better I am.

 Started enjoying things again